1758-12-09 - Battle of Condore

 Conflans to his dismay saw a second line of scarlet filed steadily up from behind the Indian corn to the ground whereon the Sepoys had stood, halted and fronted as coolly as if on parade, and then with equal coolness opened fire by volleys of divisions from the left (a battalion of 500 men would have been in 5 divisions, each of 100).
 The first volley brought down half of the French grenadiers of the Bataillon de l'Inde.
 Meanwhile, the British guns galled the French with grape-shot and, by the time that the fifth and last division had pulled trigger, the whole of Conflans' Bataillon de l'Inde was broken up, and flying back in disorder to its guns, 800 meters in rear.

 The Bengal European Regiment, elated with their success, now vigorously pursued the enemy, charging in echelon of companies, left in front.
-Captain Adnet, who commanded the regiment, was leading and Captain Yorke with No. 4 Company was acting in reserve, to afford immediate assistance to any of our companies needing succour.
+Captain Adnet, who commanded the regiment, was leading and Captain Yorke with the 4th Company was acting in reserve, to afford immediate assistance to any of our companies needing succour.

-In the meantime the 1st Sepoy Battalion had been taking a leading part in the fight; attacked by the French Cipayes, who vastly outnumbered them; but the British Sepoys held their ground with tenacity.
+In the meantime the 1st Bengal Sepoy Battalion had been taking a leading part in the fight; attacked by the French Cipayes, who vastly outnumbered them; but the Bengal Sepoys held their ground with tenacity, supported by the guns left behind by the Bengal European Regiment.

-The Cipayes, seeing their European comrades in full flight and their guns captured, also fled, and the1st Sepoy Battalion rejoined the British Europeans.
-The 2nd Sepoy Battalion, who had early in the day fled towards Chambole, now returned to the field and joined the British Army.
+The Cipayes, seeing their European comrades in full flight and their guns captured, also fled, and the 1st Bengal Sepoy Battalion rejoined the British Europeans.
+The 2nd Bengal Sepoy Battalion, who had early in the day fled towards Chambole, now returned to the field and joined the British Army.

 No sooner were the Sepoy battalions come than Forde made fresh dispositions, and marched on without losing a moment to attack Conflans' camp, determined to rapidly follow up his success.
 Forde also attempted to induce Anunderaj to send some of his cavalry ahead, but they were all concealed in the hollow and refused to expose themselves to danger.
 Forde, therefore, pushed on single-handed without his guns, which, on account of the muddy state of the roads, were left in rear.